pavt/egad/documentation/replication-package.md

 Once you've loaded the Egad repository:

-1. Go to Lepiter
+1. Go to Lepiter (link to the image)
-2. We provide 2 narratives (minimal and full replication)
+2. We provide 2 narratives (minimal and full replication).
+Select one of them. (link to image)
-3. To access to these narratives, follow the [following instructions](https://github.com/pavt/egad/blob/main/documentation/gt-instructions.md).
+3. To run these narratives, follow the [following instructions](https://github.com/pavt/egad/blob/main/documentation/gt-instructions.md).